-Definition: Total thermal energy consumption used for beer, soft drinks and malt production measured in TJ.
-Thermal energy originates from different energy sources such as light fuel oil, heavy fuel oil, natural gas, town gas, biogas from wastewater treatment plants, coal, biomass, district heating, grid electricity, solar panels and more.
+Definition: total energy consumption used for beer, soft drinks and malt production measured in TJ.
+Energy originates from different energy sources such as light fuel oil, heavy fuel oil, natural gas, town gas, biogas from wastewater treatment plants, coal, biomass, district heating, grid electricity, solar panels and more.

-Scope: All our operations are in scope (as defined in table 1).
-All thermal energy we buy or generate is included (invoice and meters).
+Scope: the operations identified in table 1 are in scope.
+All energy we buy or generate is included (invoice and meters).
 All energy we sell is deducted.

-Calculation: (Sum of all energy sources in TJ based on invoices) - (minus sold energy in TJ).
+Calculation: (Sum of all energy sources in TJ based on invoices) - (minus sold energy in TJ)